 As thrilling as it is to get to a new location and settle in, it's not always fun or enjoyable getting from A to B. It's just a part of travel that many of us have learned to accept as part of the deal, which explains why river cruises are becoming so popular with travelers of all ages.

 Having backpacked around Europe and stayed in everything from budget hostels to five-star hotels, I was one of those that thought a river cruise might be too slow, perhaps even dull.

 But now that I've experienced the effortless ease of a river cruise, I explore new regions of the world on a river cruise every year.
-Never do I cover more ground, experience and see more things, and return home more relaxed than when I left than when I travel on a river cruise.
+Never do I cover more ground, experience and see more things, and return home more relaxed than when I travel on a river cruise.